-AVG_YEAR_SCORE is the fractional score (FLEARCR) from all publications divided by the number of years.
+AVG_YEAR_SCORE is the fractional score (FLAERCR) from all publications divided by the number of years.
 It gives an estimate of the yearly yield of the scientist.

 AVG ARTICLE IMPACT per YEAR is the yearly impact of articles published per year (AVG_ARTICLE_SCORE * average number of papers per year).
 This score partly captures the whole research group’s impact and can be severely distorted by group size.

 FLAE/RCR is a measure of percentage contribution towards the publication.
 It represents how much a given author contributed, on average, to the content of his/her articles.
 This score is tightly connected with the average number of authors, and finally, it can be used to assess how much the author contributed relative to other authors (using so-called 'Expected FLAE/RCR').